Kitware/CMake/Help/command/ctest_test.rst

     default level of parallelism, or unbounded parallelism, respectively, as documented by the :option:`ctest --parallel` option.

+  If given, this argument takes precedence over a test preset's :preset:`testPresets.execution.jobs` field.
+Both this argument and that field take precedence over the :envvar:`CTEST_PARALLEL_LEVEL` environment variable, and over an explicit :option:`ctest --parallel` given on the command line.
+See :envvar:`CTEST_PARALLEL_LEVEL` for the full precedence order.

 ``RESOURCE_SPEC_FILE <file>``
   .. versionadded:: 3.16